forlucashenrique/movies-lib/Readme.md

-#### Projeto desenvolvido a partir do tutorial do canal HoraDeCodar
+#### Projeto desenvolvido a partir do tutorial do canal HoraDeCodar / ReactJS + Consumindo API do The Movie Database

 ### Features implementadas por mim